 How’s your swing?

-I wonder how many of us are hung up with unrealistic expectations in our lives?
+I wonder how many of us are stuck because we’re carrying unrealistic expectations—in our work, relationships, spiritual lives?

 Blog at WordPress.com.